-Pest control workers must travel to a client’s home or business.
-Workers often kneel, bend, and crawl into tight spaces to inspect sites.
-Because there are health risks associated with pesticide use, workers are trained in pesticide safety and, if required by the product label, sometimes wear protective gear, including respirators, gloves, and goggles.
+Pest control workers often kneel, bend, and crawl in tight spaces to inspect sites.
+Because there are health risks associated with pesticide use, workers are trained in pesticide safety and typically wear protective gear, which may include gloves, goggles, and respirators.
+Most pest control workers are employed full time.
 Working evenings and weekends is common.

-Employment of pest control workers is projected to grow 8 percent from 2016 to 2026, about as fast as the average for all occupations.
-Job opportunities should be good because of the limited number of people seeking work in pest control and the need to replace workers who leave this occupation.
+Employment of pest control workers is projected to grow 3 percent from 2022 to 2032, about as fast as the average for all occupations.

 Explore resources for employment and wages by state and area for pest control workers.

 Compare the job duties, education, job growth, and pay of pest control workers with similar occupations.

 Learn more about pest control workers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.